tommylau-exe/big-data-final-project/README.md

 - User ratings for each movie

 These were the features that I decided to focus on for my questions.
+The dataset originally comes from MovieLens, which is an online movie reccomendation system.
+I found the dataset on [Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset).

 # Analyzing Movie Posters